Eddie-Burbank/DildoFox-Vaniila/README.md

 Version: 0.9.9

-WHATS NEW:
+********* WHATS NEW *********

 I have updated DildoFox to give it some extra functionality and make it easier to use for the everyday person.

-- The (dom.storage) config is now at it's default value to 'True'.
+The (dom.storage) config is now at it's default value to 'True'.
 This setting greatly increases security but also breaks sites and denies access to your router.
 I changed to setting to increase basic usability.
 It is recommended to enter the 'about:config' editor and set this 'False' and revert back to 'True' only when you need to.

-- The browser no longer defaults to Private Browsing mode.
+The browser no longer defaults to Private Browsing mode.
 According to LibreWolf, this setting makes you more fingerprintable so I disabled it.
 To compensate, the following sanitize settings have been added to the .cfg file:

-  defaultPref("privacy.sanitize.sanitizeOnShutdown", true);
+- defaultPref("privacy.sanitize.sanitizeOnShutdown", true);
-  defaultPref("privacy.clearOnShutdown.cache", true);
+- defaultPref("privacy.clearOnShutdown.cache", true);
-  defaultPref("privacy.clearOnShutdown.cookies", true);
+- defaultPref("privacy.clearOnShutdown.cookies", true);
-  defaultPref("privacy.clearOnShutdown.downloads", true);
+- defaultPref("privacy.clearOnShutdown.downloads", true);
-  defaultPref("privacy.clearOnShutdown.formdata", true);
+- defaultPref("privacy.clearOnShutdown.formdata", true);
-  defaultPref("privacy.clearOnShutdown.history", true);
+- defaultPref("privacy.clearOnShutdown.history", true);
-  defaultPref("privacy.clearOnShutdown.offlineApps", true);
+- defaultPref("privacy.clearOnShutdown.offlineApps", true);
-  defaultPref("privacy.clearOnShutdown.sessions", true);
+- defaultPref("privacy.clearOnShutdown.sessions", true);
-  defaultPref("privacy.clearOnShutdown.sitesettings", true);
+- defaultPref("privacy.clearOnShutdown.sitesettings", true);
-  defaultPref("privacy.sanitize.timeSpan", 0);
+- defaultPref("privacy.sanitize.timeSpan", 0);

-- The OCSP settings are now in their default state.
+The OCSP settings are now in their default state.

-- The Login Manager has been re-enabled in the policies.json file, however, it is recommended to use a third party password manager.
+The Login Manager has been re-enabled in the policies.json file, however, it is recommended to use a third party password manager.

-- These default extensions have been removed:
+These default extensions have been removed:

-    screenshots.xpi
+- screenshots.xpi
-    webcompat.xpi
+- webcompat.xpi
-    webcompatreporter.xpi
+- webcompatreporter.xpi

-- The 'Foxy Proxy' extension has also been added along with a list of 100's HTTP, HTTPS, Socks4 & Socks5 proxy servers which is up to date as of today (1st March 2024) and can be found in the '\Proxy List' folder of your default install location.
+The 'Foxy Proxy' extension has also been added along with a list of 100's HTTP, HTTPS, Socks4 & Socks5 proxy servers which is up to date as of today (1st March 2024) and can be found in the '\Proxy List' folder of your default install location.

 **** Notes & Instructions: ****